microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Description</b></p>

 You've learned and seen how to configure the most secure network using Azure SQL Database with the public endpoint.
 This method of securing Azure SQL Database has been used for years.
 However, in 2019, Azure began moving towards a concept of a Private Link, which is more similar to the way that Azure SQL Managed Instance is deployed.
-Private Link allows you to connect to Azure SQL Database (and several other PaaS services) using a private endpoint, which means it has a private IP address within a specifc vNet and Subnet.
+Private Link allows you to connect to Azure SQL Database (and several other PaaS services) using a private endpoint, which means it has a private IP address within a specific VNet and Subnet.
 You can learn more about Private Link [in the documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-private-endpoint-overview).

 > Note: As of the last update of this course, Private Link was in Public Preview.
 The documentation link above will have the latest information regarding its general availability.

 In this activity, you'll use the Azure portal to configure Private Link for your existing Azure SQL Database logical server.
 You could alternatively use PowerShell or the Azure CLI.
 Since this is a bonus activity, it's important you follow the clean-up steps at the end of the activity.
 All future activities in this workshop are configured with the public endpoint.

+> Note: If you complete this activity, you must complete the last step, otherwise you may have issues in future activities.
+If you're not sure if you will have time to complete, most of the screenshots and results are included below, so you can simply read and review the activity.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

 In this activity, you will complete the following steps:

+0. Examine the current connection
 1. Navigate to the private endpoint experience in the Azure portal
 1. Create a private endpoint - Basics
 1. Create a private endpoint - Resource